-Althought an overall time prediction is useful, going further by seeing exactly where and by how much a setup change gained and lost you time is extremely advantageous.
-Especially when comparing dynamic variables that you can affect during the ride.
+Although an overall time prediction is useful, going further by seeing exactly where, and by how much a setup change gained and lost you time, is extremely advantageous.
+Especially, when comparing dynamic variables that you can affect during the ride.

-For example the common climbing debate between standing with greater power and staying seated with less power but superior aerodynamics is complex.
-One will usually be more advantageous than the other overall, but it isn’t always straightforward with time gained and lossed to varying degrees for both setups throughout the course.
+For example, the common climbing debate – should I be seated or stand?
+Standing allows for greater power output but staying seated with less power allows for superior aerodynamics.
+One will usually be more advantageous than the other overall, but there will usually be a varying need for both setups during the course.